bhardwajayush8210/Educational-Website/README.md

-This is an problem statement for Smart India Hackathon 2024
+This is a problem statement for Smart India Hackathon 2024